-Consider how much space you have, and how it is shaped.
+Consider how much space you have and how it's shaped.
 Is it a long and narrow balcony or a broad and wide deck?
-Use the area and shape of your balcony, patio or porch to determine the size of your outdoor furniture.
-Make sure to leave enough space around your furniture to be able to walk comfortably.
+Much like furnishing a living or family room, use the area and shape of your outdoor space to determine the size of your outdoor furniture and the potential groupings it will accommodate.
+Most importantly, make sure to leave enough space around your furniture to walk around comfortably.
 Apply the same principles for traffic flow that you would use indoors.

 Pay Attention to Comfort

-Chaise lounges, rockers, and recliners are also great for relaxing outdoors.
+In addition to comfy chairs, pieces like chaise lounges, rockers, and recliners are also great for relaxing outdoors.
 Make sure to try out your furniture before you buy it.
-For stretching out you may also want to look at hammocks and daybeds.
+For stretching out, you may also want to look at hammocks and daybeds.

-Make sure that you can provide storage for your outdoor furniture for winter.
-Sometimes even covers will not provide enough protection, especially for materials like wicker.
-Either have storage space for your furniture or buy something that you will be able to use indoors during the winter months.
-Another option to cut down on storage space is to buy outdoor furniture that folds flat for storage.
+Make sure you have room to store your outdoor furniture for winter, or at least for storing pillows and other fabric items.
+Sometimes, even furniture covers won't provide enough protection, especially for materials like wicker.
+Either have storage space for your furniture, or buy something that you can use indoors during the winter months.
+If you have really limited storage space, consider outdoor furniture that folds flat.

 Consider Your Budget

-In the end your budget determines what you can buy.
-I cannot stress enough the importance of buying the best furniture you can afford.
-If you are economizing, there are some options you have that can ensure you get the best quality for your money.
+In the end, your budget determines what you can buy, but it's wise to the buy the best furniture you can afford, since quality furniture offers more value than cheap products that won't last.
+If you're economizing, there are some options to ensure you get the best quality for your money.

-- Consider materials that are less expensive such as aluminum or resin, or look for inexpensive woods.
+- Consider materials that are less expensive but still durable, such as aluminum or heavy-duty resin, or look for less-expensive woods.